alexwlchan/alexwlchan.net/src/_drafts/parallel-scan-scanamo.md

 ```

 Scanamo will throw a DynamoReadError if it can't parse the row as a case class -- for example, if a field is missing or the wrong type.
+You can extract the instance either using `.right.get`, or doing a pattern match on the result.

-That aside, this is what I wanted when I started -- a list of instances of a case class, fetched using a parallel scan.
+This is what I wanted when I started -- a list of instances of a case class, fetched using a parallel scan.

 ## Possible changes